LevinHornischer/levinhornischer.github.io/_pages/teaching.md

+* Guest lecture in the _Logic Spring Seminar (PHIL 359)_.
+Stanford University.
+Cotaught by Johan van Benthem and Thomas Icard.
+Spring 2025.

 * [Advanced Topics in the Foundations of AI](https://levinhornischer.github.io/FoundAI/).
 LMU Munich.
 Master in Logic and Philosophy of Science.
 Summer 2023, summer 2024, summer 2025.
 * [Philosophy and Theory of Artificial Intelligence](https://levinhornischer.github.io/PhilTheoAI/).
 LMU Munich.
 Master in Logic and Philosophy of Science.
 Winter 2023/24, winter 2024/25.